CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

 ## Appendix *- Key Figures*

-During this capture the flag challenge, I encountered the names of influential figures in the fields of computing, technology, and cybersecurity.
+During this capture the flag challenge, I saw the names of influential figures in the fields of computing, technology, and cybersecurity.
 While some of these figures were familiar to me, others were not.
-In this section; I expand on the backgrounds, contributions, and significance of these individuals, and their impact on the digital landscape.
+In this section; I expand on the background, contributions, and significance of these individuals, and their impact on the digital landscape.

 ### Ancheta
 Full Name: [Jeanson James Ancheta](https://www.justice.gov/archive/criminal/cybercrime/press-releases/2005/anchetaArrest.htm)